 The C-Well© is constantly being improved as more facilities test it practically while feeding back their data, and more studies are published on dolphin welfare.
 This development will allow more accurate weighting of the measures and scores, and an expert group is being constructed to provide additional input and oversee the assessment's evolution.
-The framework also has the potential to be applied to other marine species and beyond.
+The framework has also been applied to Indo-Pacific bottlenose dolphins and belugas, has the potential to be applied to other marine species and beyond.
 One of the long-term objectives of the C-Well© was for use in benchmarking and certification, as is currently occurring with farm animal assessments.
 AWE is committed to securing productive collaborations for the C-Well© project in order to work towards this goal.

 If you are interested in applying the C-Well© Assessment at your organisation, please do